|Gurvijay Bains, MD||University of California, San Francisco, Department of Emergency Medicine, San Francisco, California|

 We used analysis of co-variability to compare mean CV across phases while controlling for total EMS volume, showing that the differences seen in mean CV were not attributable to transport volume.
 A global F-test was performed to determine whether at least two of the groups had underlying means that were significantly different after controlling for transport volume.
 There is significant evidence at the level that there was a difference in CV between at least two phases, after controlling for total EMS transport volume.

-Finally, CAD-D did not seem to decrease the ambulance diversion rates across the system as a whole in San Francisco County (
+Finally, CAD-D did not seem to decrease the ambulance diversion rates across the system as a whole in San Francisco County (Figure 4.)
+This could have been due to higher acuity of patients during the COVID-19 era, more inpatient admissions, more ED boarding, or other non-EMS-related conditions that contributed to less ability for hospitals to be able to handle EMS calls.

 When EDs become crowded, incoming ambulances are diverted to other hospitals to help ease this crowding.
 In 2003, 45% of United States EDs reported being “on diversion” at some point of the year.
 Common problems associated with diversion include prolonged transport times, delays in care, increased mortality, and lower hospital revenue.12 A systematic review from 2013 showed that smoothing elective surgery scheduling, adding ED fast tracks for inpatient boarders, and implementing regional cooperative agreements among hospitals are promising avenues for reducing diversion.13 However, diversion continues to be an issue, prompting the creation of a potential solution.